kobebuckley/EcoKeji/DDW.md

 1. **Task**: Setup Virtual Environment (create isolated Python environments for projects to not affect other projects on your local system)
    - **Use**: In my case I'm using `python3.12 -m venv venv` then `source venv/bin/activate` for stability to ensure future latest versions do not break anything by updating randomly
   - **Note** : Going forward, ensure that any installations are being done under the (venv) in your terminal.
 If you need to exit venv ( you can also jsut use another terminal ) you can type `deactivate`.
+If you want to enter Venv again, use `source venv/bin/activate`.

 2. **Task**: Setup Backend Framework
    - **Quickstart**: Refer to the [Django Quickstart Guide](https://docs.djangoproject.com/en/5.0/intro/tutorial01/).